3rd District chief judge denies Interchange owner's request to remove judge from criminal cases - Albert Lea Tribune

 3rd District chief judge denies Interchange owner’s request to remove judge from criminal cases

-Third Judicial District Chief Judge Jodi Williamson has denied a request by the owner of The Interchange Wine & Coffee Bistro to remove a judge from her criminal cases whom she says is impartial and has violated a code of judicial conduct.
+Third Judicial District Chief Judge Jodi Williamson has denied a request by the owner of The Interchange Wine & Coffee Bistro to remove a judge from her criminal cases whom she says is not impartial and has violated a code of judicial conduct.

 Williamson stated in her order filed Tuesday that restaurant owner Lisa Hanson “failed to make an affirmative showing of cause to warrant the removal of Judge (Joseph) Bueltel for cause.”